-- View marshes & wildlife from a boardwalk & three observation decks at Old Lawton Rice Field.
+- View marshes and wildlife from a boardwalk at Old Lawton Rice Field

-The Sea Pines Forest Preserve also offers guided boat, horseback, walking, fishing and wagon tours.
+- Discover the preserve with guided boat, horseback, fishing and wagon tours.

 - Fishing permits are required and can be obtained for a small fee at the CSA Security Office on Greenwood Drive.
 Minnow bait is not allowed.
 The stocked fishing lakes in the Sea Pines Forest Preserve are reserved for resort guests, as well as Sea Pines property owners and their guests

 - Bicycles are not permitted on the walking trails.
 Please park your bicycles at the locations provided

 - The picnic area on Fish Island is equipped with a shelter, picnic tables, grills, drinking water and portable toilets.